piersond/MIMICS_HiRes/README.md

 </br>

-## General steps for reproducing analyses and MIMICS model products
+## General steps used for analyses and modelling

 ### 1. Collect forcing data for the model and coressponding field measures of

   * Harmonized soil data was originally downloaded from the Reynolds Creek Experimental Watershed and Critical Zone Observatory Database at http://data.reynoldscreekczo.org/shiny/RCSoDaH/.
 The database (.rds) was then processed in three steps (R scripts) to aggregate the available data into single values pertaining to the 0-30 cm stocks of SOC.
 See RCrk_Data_Aggregation folder.